mde-docs/mde-docs.github.io/mde-docs-site/docs/yamtl.md

 * `using` variables of that rule, and
 * all output object variables of that rule.

+#### The Operator Fetch()

 When an expression needs to reference output objects that are initialized by other rules, the operator `YAMTLModule::fetch()` needs to be used.
 The primary purpose of the `fetch` operator is to retrieve output objects corresponding to a given input object through the application of a transformation rule.
 The simplest version is suitable for matched rules that have a single object pattern in both the input and output patterns: `fetch(input_matched_object)` will return the output object created by the rule that matched `input_matched_object`.

 Matched rules can be declared with the `toMany` modifier.
-This allows for repeated rule applications to the same input object, subject to a valid termination condition `toManyCap` based on the match count.
+This allows for repeated rule applications to the same input object, where the function `toManyCap` indicates the number of occurrences.
 With `toMany` rules, the same rule might match the same object multiple times.
 In such cases, we can reference each match (occurrence 'i' of a match) by the order in which they occurred: `fetch(<input_matched_object>, <i>)` will return the output object created by the ith match.

 When the output pattern comprises several object patterns, it's necessary to specify which output element we wish to fetch: `fetch(<input_matched_object>, <outVarName>)` will return the output object linked to the output element `outVarName`.
 If a matched rule with a complex output pattern also uses the `toMany` declaration, the output object can be retrieved with `fetch(input_matched_object, out_object_name, i)`.